 Best place to build wealth is where Population Grows, Income Grows, and Jobs Grow

 As we have all observed, major events such as COVID-19 can cause ALL trends to shift overnight.
 COVID resulted in an immediate drop in Gross Domestic Product (GDP) as businesses all across the country either reduced services or completely shut down.
 With government stimulus and many businesses reopening after the shutdowns, there was an immediate reversal of the downward trend.
 The disruption in the overall indicators did not undermine the information gained from the historical trends.

 As was expected, the country’s cities with positives in the three primary growth trend indicators that affect real estate values were the areas where real estate markets were least affected by COVID and the first to recover.

 Impact of Covid-19 on Real Estate Sector

-There remain many uncertainties as there is no decisive national policy in place regarding how the COVID pandemic will be handled in terms of vaccine distribution and further economic stimulus to keep people in their homes.
-Nevertheless, the multifamily rental properties remained the strongest sector through the 2008 recession.
-They will very likely continue to build wealth for investors through whatever comes for the COVID crisis.
+There remain many uncertainties as there has yet to be a decisive national policy regarding how the COVID pandemic will be handled regarding vaccine distribution and further economic stimulus to keep people in their homes.
+Nevertheless, multifamily rental properties remained the strongest sector through the 2008 recession.
+They will very likely continue to build wealth for investors through whatever comes of the COVID crisis.

-Some real estate economists predict minimal fall-out in real estate markets nationwide and predict that Capitalisation (CAP) rates and prices will stabilise throughout 2021.
+Some real estate economists predict minimal fall-out in real estate markets nationwide and predict that Capitalization (CAP) rates and prices will stabilize throughout 2021.

 Others, not as optimistic, forecast a general slowdown in the real estate rental business through 2022.
 Few real estate economists are predicting a complete market collapse like was experienced in 2008.